fxtatools/libMTA/README.md

 For C++ compiler support in VS Code, this project uses clang as installed with MSYS2 (referred above).

-Intellisense is available for VS Code installations on Microsoft Windows, and may be available on other platforms supported by VS Code.
+Intellisense is available for VS Code installations on Microsoft Windows, and may be avaialble on other platforms supported by VS Code.

 ## "To Do"